 The year 2050 the first AI appointed CEO, one would laugh at such predictions.
 The world is at the helm of the biggest revolution ever seen.
 From Musk to Zuckerberg there is a varied opinion about its impact.

-The Blue collar job, the ones coveted at the premier institutes are on the line.
+The Blue-collar job, the ones coveted at the premier institutes are on the line.
 With the rise of AI, the middle managers will be automated and the structure of the organisation would be flatter than the matrix.
-The jobs that are more analytical in nature -number crunching and data gathering scheduling and assigning work are at greater risk and may be shed in next 10 years.
+The jobs that are more analytical in nature -number crunching and data gathering scheduling and assigning work are at greater risk and maybe shed in the next 10 years.